adriaWG/CS207ProjectAPI/README.md

 ## Example Output of Running our Java Code:
 We attempted the API of Evernote and Outlook, however we encountered few problems during our attempts.

- Problems:
-*(This will be further explained below.)*
-1. use maven or gradle to include the SDK to the project
-2. sign up for the APIKey correctly
-3. Time Limit

 ### Example of using Drive API-
 Here are some of our findings:
 1. Google Drive provides a platform on which we can upload our files.